of Players

 Look and Feel

 The game looks great.
 Temple Gate Games did a fantastic job creating a good looking, usable version of this game that can be played on a cell phone.
 There is a lot going on at any given moment in a game of Race for the Galaxy.
 The app makes all of this information easy to find.
 They add minor visual flairs such as glowing cards which are available to choose, a small thing that makes the visuals stand out.
+The game offers the option to speed up, or eliminate the card animations.
+Experienced players will appreciate this as it can vastly reduce playing time for offline games.

 As mentioned earlier, this game is steeped in iconography.
 This app does as good as could be hoped in making such a large number of small icons easily seen to the user.
 Once you understand the layout you can easily check all of the pertinent information you could want.
 Depending on your screen size you may find yourself zooming in much more often than others, but that it’s even an option to not need to zoom in is an impressive feat.